Sk3llington/Threat-Hunting/Snort_Rules_Analysis.md

 #### 2. What stage of the Cyber Kill Chain does this alert violate?

-This alert violates the Stage 1, Reconnaissance.
+This alert violates the **Stage 1, Reconnaissance**.
 The ET threat highlighted a potential scan of ports ranging from 5800 to 5820.

 #### 3. What kind of attack is this rule monitoring?